maximilianwiesmann/maximilianwiesmann.github.io/_pages/cv.md

 {% include base_path %}

+* since Jul 2025: ELBE Postdoctoral Fellow at the Center for Systems Biology Dresden, Germany.
+Mentors: Aida Maraj and Ivo Sbalzarini

 Education
 ======
-* PhD student in Mathematics, Max-Planck-Institute for Mathematics in the Sciences, Leipzig, since Dec 2022.
-Expected graduation: June 2025.
+* PhD in Mathematics, Max-Planck-Institute for Mathematics in the Sciences, Leipzig, 2025.
+Advisors: Eliana Duarte and Bernd Sturmfels.
   * Thesis: ["Nonlinear Algebra in Likelihood, Neurocomputing and Quantum Physics"](/files/Thesis.pdf){:target="_blank"}
 * MASt in Pure Mathematics, University of Cambridge, 2022
   * Essay: "Homological Mirror Symmetry for $\mathbb{C}^*$", supervised by Jack Smith